 Guidance on using SNOMED CT Compositional Grammar in CD R2 Datatype

+NOTE: The material in this section is provided for reference, as it is likely to be incorporated in a future version of CDA.
+However, it does not apply currently to CDA R2, which is based on the R1 datatypes.

 B.4.1 Introduction

 The HL7 v3 “Data Types – Abstract Specification, Release 2” defines what can be carried in the Concept Description (CD) data type as “the plain code symbol defined by the code system, or an expression in a syntax defined by the code system which describes the concept.”